 |Money Transmitter Bond||OFFICE OF THE STATE BANK COMMISSIONER||Money Transmitter Bond||Apply Now|

 |Non-Construction Performance Bond||Department of Health and Environment||Permit for Cleanup and Closure||Apply Now|

 Contract bonds are required from licensed and bonded contractors in Kansas who want to bid on a project or will be working on a construction project in the state.

 These bonds serve as a guarantee that applicants will comply with the conditions of the contract they have made with the project owner, as well as with the regulations for contractors in the state of Kansas.

-These bonds are most often required by courts, in cases when a court ruling is being appealed by an individual, or whenever an individual is appointed as someone’s fiduciary and must provide financial guarantee to assume this function.
+Court bonds are most often required by courts, in cases when a court ruling is being appealed by an individual, or whenever an individual is appointed as someone’s fiduciary and must provide a financial guarantee to assume this function.

-The total bond amount is the maximum sum that the surety company can extend to claimants in the case of a claim against the bond.
-The premium, or the bond cost, is based on the total amount of the bond and is a percentage thereof.
+The total bond amount is the maximum sum that the surety company can extend to claimants, in the case of a claim against the bond.
+The premium, or the bond rate, is based on the total amount of the bond and is a percentage of that amount

 In order to determine a relevant and appropriate bond cost for an applicant, sureties check the applicant’s personal credit score, among other things.
 Credit score is considered a very effective predictor of the risk of claims.
 Among other factors, sureties also take into account applicants’: